sjanzou/pecos/documentation/translation.rst

     >>> pm.check_range([-1,1], 'Wave')

+runs a check range test on columns 'C' and 'D'.

 Inside Pecos, the translation dictionary is used to index into the DataFrame, for example,

 .. doctest::

     >>> pm.df[pm.trans['Wave']] #doctest:+SKIP

-returns columns C and D from the DataFrame.
+returns columns 'C' and 'D' from the DataFrame.